Bylaws

 3. All official reports and correspondence with Chapter members shall be in French and English.

-1. The Chapter shall maintain the Carlis-L Internet listserv for communication with Canadian members and other interested individuals.
-This electronic discussion list is for the posting of Chapter news and announcements, the discussion of professional concerns and Chapter business and the dissemination of art information.
+The Chapter shall maintain a platform for communication with Canadian members and other interested individuals.
+This platform is for the posting of Chapter news and announcements, the discussion of professional concerns and Chapter business, and the dissemination of art information.

 1. The Executive Committee shall seek affiliations with other Canadian organizations in consultation with the ARLIS/NA Executive Board.

-3. The Chair may act as liaison with other organizations or appoint other Chapter members to so do.
+2. The Chair may act as liaison with other organizations or appoint other Chapter members to do so.

 2. Amendments shall be passed by a majority vote by Chapter members and require the approval of the ARLIS/NA Executive Board.